-Bringing personal electronics, such as handheld phones, iPads, Kindles, etc, (as well as headphones, earbuds, AirPods, etc) is highly discouraged, as these items are extraordinarily attractive targets for theft.
+Bringing personal electronic devices, such as handheld phones, iPads, Kindles, and smartwatches etc, (as well as headphones, earbuds, AirPods, etc) is highly discouraged, as these items are extraordinarily attractive targets for theft.
 Iron Horse Middle School is not responsible for items that are lost/stolen at any time.